 The continuous drain option is a feature that experienced dehumidifier owners appreciate most.
 By connecting a standard garden hose to the rear drain port, you can route water to a floor drain or utility sink and let the Frigidaire run unattended for weeks.
 Reviewers in humid climates report filling the built-in bucket in under 8 hours during peak summer months, making continuous drain essentially mandatory for hands-off operation.
 The unit also features auto-restart after power outages, which means it picks up right where it left off without you needing to reprogram it.

-Where the Frigidaire falls slightly short is in smart connectivity — there is no app control or Wi-Fi integration.
-For users who want to monitor and adjust humidity remotely, the LG PuriCare below is the better option.
-But for pure dehumidification performance at a reasonable price, reviewers overwhelmingly agree that the Frigidaire FFAD5033W1 is the one to beat.
+Where the Frigidaire falls slightly short is in capacity and coverage — if you need to cover a significantly larger area, the AEOCKY 80-Pint below handles up to 4,500 sq. ft.
+But for pure dehumidification performance at a reasonable price in rooms up to 1,500 sq. ft., reviewers overwhelmingly agree that the Frigidaire FFAD5033W1 is the one to beat.

 What We Like